PREP-SETTM

 As a practical matter, the larger the organization and the greater the variation in process, the more input should be obtained.
 The tool asks for a rating of what prevails in the institution.
 Where there are islands of QI model-style process in a sea of QA-style activity, there may be a tendency to inappropriately up-score.
 In such organizations, I have found it useful to walk through the tool as a group.
 This sharing of information can provide a useful platform from which to plan improvements.

-I have recently modified the evaluation tool to mitigate widespread misunderstanding of clinical performance measurement.
-For this purpose, the literature demonstrates the superiority of a methodology termed structured implicit review.
-The Self-Evaluation Tool previously contained an item labeled Structured Review.
+The language used in the evaluation tool seeks to mitigate widespread misunderstanding of clinical performance measurement as applied to clinical peer review.
+The scientific literature demonstrates the superiority of a methodology termed structured implicit review.
+Therefore, the original Self-Evaluation Tool contained an item labeled Structured Review.
 Unfortunately, this terminology proved confusing because the vast majority of organizations use structured forms to record the findings from peer review, even though such forms do not meet the standard for structured implicit review.
-Consequently, I believe that it is best to abandon the term structured implicit review other than for academic purposes.
-The Program Evaluation Tool now includes items that assess in less ambiguous language whether the peer review process generates reliable clinical performance measures.
+Consequently, I believe that we should abandon the term structured implicit review other than for academic purposes.
+The Self-Evaluation Tool includes items that assess in less ambiguous language whether the clinical peer review process generates reliable clinical performance measures.

 If you are considering making improvements, be sure to learn more about how our Peer Review Enhancement ProgramSM (PREPSM) and My PREPTM Toolkit can help.